moikoros/help/docs/tutorials/q&a.md

 `To protect the integrity of the game`: Executors can disrupt the game's balance and undermine the game's overall quality, which can lead to player frustration and a decline in the game's popularity.

 `To prevent exploitation of vulnerabilities`: Anticheats can help to prevent players from exploiting vulnerabilities in the game to gain an advantage or cause harm to other players.

+oh no misinput I pushed a site update